 - Over 80% of the people who use Maggs Day Centre are male.
-They range in age from 18 to over 80.
-Our average age is 40.

 - The closure of the Worcester NHS Walk in Centre in 2014 prompted Maggs to conduct a survey about ways in which they could help improve the health and wellbeing of homeless people in Worcester.
 It found that 52% of those using Maggs had attended A&E at least once in the last 12 months.

 - The Queen’s Nursing Institute reports that “people sleeping rough have a rate of physical health problems two or three times greater than the general population”.
 Officially, a homeless person is five times more likely to use A&E than a member of the general population.

 - Improving care for homeless people reduces hospitalisation and A&E visits by 30%.

 - In 2020 we set up Maggs Accommodation Project to provide six placements with support for up to six months, to develop the skills to maintain a home independently.

 - Our outreach team, MOATS, has the mission to engage the unengaged.
 In 2020 they worked with 150 people across the county.

 - Our Navigation team works intensively with those who are motivated to find a home.
 They provide intensive support and in 2020 helped 162 people.